 Report cards are issued at the end of each quarter to inform students and parents/guardians of academic progress.
 If, at the end of the quarter, there are missing assignments or make-up work, the report card will be withheld until the work is submitted.
-Classroom conduct will also available for pick-up in the back of church or mailed.
+Report cards are sent home with your child but will also be available for pick-up in the back of church or mailed upon request.